 Most people use NodePhone through either an Analogue Telephone Adapter (ATA) - such as a Sipura SPA-3000, or an OPEN Networks 812L - or through an Integrated Access Device (IAD) - such as a Billion 740x series router.
 Some of these devices have their default ringing tone (what you hear when you make an outbound phone call) set to the 'American' style, which sounds similar to the engaged tone used in Australia.

-In practice, this does not cause any problems making and receiving calls - it's just a different ringing tone than you may be used to.
+This does not cause any problems making and receiving calls - it's just a different ringing tone than you may be used to.

 The ringing tone that is heard on your NodePhone service can originate in two places: